Sanglorian/orcus/Orcus Rulebook - current.md

 ### Wild Shape

-Unless otherwise mentioned, you cannot use Wild Shape powers unless you are currently under the effect of a power with the Form tag (*wild shape* is the classic example).

-If you cease to be under the effect of a power with the Form tag, all Wild Shape powers end as well.
+A humanoid creature can only use and/or continue to benefit from a Wild Shape power when under the effects of a Form power, unless they already have a physical feature that would allow them to use that power.

 ### Zones